 FOOD WRITING FOR FOOD LOVERS – Only 3 places left

 With Dianne Jacob & Demet Güzey

-Join a small group of up 6-8 food lovers for a writing retreat in a magnificent 500-year old villa in Northern Italy.
+Join a small group of 6-8 food lovers for a writing retreat in a magnificent 500-year old villa in Northern Italy.

 Where: Verona (San Pietro in Cariano), Italy

 Venue: Villa San Bonifacio This private 4-day retreat for a small group offers a chance to immerse yourself in food writing techniques and the power of storytelling in a serene, spectacular location.

 Inspired by beautiful lodgings and views of the Valpolicella wine region, you will be ready to expand your knowledge and approach to food writing.
 A small group means lots of immersive time and personal attention from your instructors.
-You will be able to write about three culinary excursions to local artisans and get our feedback.
+You will write about three culinary excursions to local artisans and get our feedback.
 We will review food writing techniques, practice writing with our senses, learn about the language of wine, and discuss food writing trends.
 There will also be time for two private consultations.
-At the end of this immersion into the Italian food and culture, you will leave the workshop with a first draft and advice on how to edit and submit them.
+At the end of this immersion into Italian food and culture, you will leave the workshop with three drafts and advice on how to edit and submit them.
 Because you will generate new writing, you simply begin where you are.
 You don’t need to submit work in advance.
 You will work in a nurturing environment that engages and challenges you, whether you’re a published writer or someone who has never written much at all but wants to do so.
 This is a fun, inspiring time designed to ignite your passion for the stories you want to tell.

 In addition to two gourmet dinners at nearby restaurants, our workshop includes these events: